rBrenick/live-script-editor/README.md

 # live-script-editor
 Maya-like Python script editor

-I like how the Maya script editor let's you hold on to instances.
-So this is an attempt to make a DCC generic version.
+I like how the Maya script editor lets you hold on to instances.
+So this is an attempt to make a DCC generic version that can be used standalone and in MotionBuilder.